hydrangea sky movement arts

 Original concept, choreography, and costumes by Christine Eaton

-Revised choreography by Taylor Marie, Colleen Walls, and Christine Eaton
+Revised choreography by Marie Turner, Colleen Walls, and Christine Eaton

 Music: “Beyond the Edge” by the Electric Harp Guitar Group